kpav33/30daysofweb3/notes/notes.md

 ## Web3storage
 * Web3.Storage is an easy-to-use API that enables users to store and retrieve data from Filecoin, a decentralized storage network built upon IPFS that allows anyone to buy and sell unused storage space.
 IPFS (InterPlanetary File System) is a peer-to-peer distributed file-sharing system for storing and sharing content like data, files, websites, and applications.

+## Ethers.js
+* Ethers.js is a JavaScript library allowing developers to easily interact with the Ethereum blockchain and its ecosystem.
+* Ethers Wallet Container applications live inside an iframe which sandboxes them from each other and from private data (such as private keys).
+* For read-only operations, the application connects to the Ethereum blockchain directly.
+* For writing to the blockchain, the dApp passes messages and transactions to the container and relinquishes control of the application.
+Once the user has approved (or declined) the transaction, control is returned to the dApp and a signed copy of the message or transaction is passed back.
+* The Ethers App Library handles all this interaction for you.